jrottari/Mow-Times/README.md

-# Please see the pdf attached to this repository for details about the code.
+# Please see the README pdf attached to this repository for details about the code.